danmasta/uws-server/README.md

 *Elysia with uWS sees `3x` improvement over Express.
 While H3 with uWS sees over `5x` improvement, and Hono with uWS sees over `7x` improvement*

 > [!NOTE]
 > Based on the results, `uws-server` is able to achieve ~90% throughput of vanilla uWebSockets.
-But with the benefit of being able to use higher-level frameworks with advanced routing and middleware support.
+But with the added benefit of being able to use higher-level frameworks with advanced routing and middleware support.
 The extra overhead comes from the framework routing layer and the creation of `Request`/`Response` objects during the request flow

 ## Examples
 Serve a Hono app instance on port `8080`, and static assets from the `build` directory at the `/static` mount path